 - Improper product substitution.
 Government contracts often require contractors to use a particular grade, type, or quality of parts or materials.
 In many instances, those parts and materials must be made in the United States.
 Unscrupulous contractors may substitute cheaper materials, or foreign-made materials, to save on costs and maximize their profits.

 - Substandard products or services.
 The government relies on its contractors to provide goods that perform as promised in the contract.
 With the volume of goods that the government purchases, and the complexity of many of them, the government cannot perform a quality check on everything it procures.
 Contractors know this, and some of them exploit the government’s trust by knowingly selling substandard products and services.
-In 2018, contractor Toyobo Co.
-Ltd. paid $66 million to resolve claims under the False Claims Act that it sold defective Zylon fiber used in bullet proof vests that the United States purchased for federal, state, local, and tribal law enforcement agencies.
+In 2018, for example, contractor Toyobo Co.
+Ltd. paid $66 million to resolve a whistleblower’s False Claims Act qui tam claims that it sold defective Zylon fiber used in bullet proof vests that the United States purchased for federal, state, local, and tribal law enforcement agencies.

 - Inflation of costs and charges.
 This common form of fraud involves simply misstating costs and charges to inflate the contractor’s revenue.
 It occurs on cost-plus contracts and takes the form of inflated materials costs, fake purchase orders, etc. In 2018, for example, Inchcape Shipping Services paid $20 million to resolve allegations that it overbilled the Navy for ship husbanding services by submitting invoices that overstated the quantity of goods and services provided, billing at rates in excess of applicable contract rates, and double-billing for some goods and services.